wissamkontar/Consensus-AV-Analysis/README.md

 ## Citation

-If you use this repository or its analysis in your research, please **cite it directly** until the paper is published.
+If you use this repository or its analysis in your research, please **cite the paper**.
-Once the journal version is available, updated citation details will be provided here.

 **Suggested citation:**

-Elayan, M., & Kontar, W. (2026). *Can Automated Vehicles Have it All?
-A Consensus Framework for Diagnosing Behavioral Trade-Offs in Mixed Traffic (Code Repository).* GitHub.
-Available at: https://github.com/wissamkontar/Consensus-AV-Analysis.git
+Elayan, M., & Kontar, W. (2026).
+Can automated vehicles have it all?
+A consensus framework for diagnosing behavioral trade-offs in mixed traffic.
+Transportation Research Part C: Emerging Technologies, 190, 105782. https://doi.org/10.1016/j.trc.2026.105782

 ---